Background pattern

 • If you have asthma or any other respiratory disorder.

-• If you are receiving treatment for an infection, as ibuprofen may mask fever, which is an important sign of infection.
+• If you are receiving treatment for an infection, as Ibuprofen (arginine) may mask fever, which is an important sign of infection.

 • If you have heart, kidney, or liver disease, are over 60 years old, or need to take the medication for a prolonged period (more than 1 to 2 weeks), your doctor may need to perform regular checks.
 Your doctor will indicate the frequency of these checks.

-• With ibuprofen, signs of allergic reaction to this medication have been reported, such as respiratory problems, facial and neck swelling (angioedema), and chest pain.
-Stop using this medication immediately and contact your doctor or emergency medical services if you observe any of these signs.
+• With ibuprofen, signs of allergic reaction to this medication have been reported, such as respiratory problems, swelling of the face and neck area (angioedema), and chest pain.
+Stop using this medication immediately and contact your doctor or the medical emergency service if you observe any of these signs.

 Special caution is recommended with ibuprofen: